Gerald Michael Walker

 Roll of Honour Citation

-Died two days after sustaining serious head injuries, as a result of being dragged one hundred yards along the road and thrown into a stone bollard, while attempting to arrest a suspect.
+Died two days after sustaining serious injuries after being dragged by a car and thrown into a stone bollard.

-Died two days after sustaining serious head injuries, as a result of being dragged one hundred yards along the road and thrown into a stone bollard, while attempting to arrest a suspect who drove away in a second car after PC Walker had given chase with his police dog, following the abandonment of a stolen taxi in Bulwell, Nottingham.
+PC Walker died two days after sustaining serious head injuries, as a result of being dragged one hundred yards along the road and thrown into a stone bollard, while attempting to arrest a suspect who drove away in a second car.

-PC Walker had 24 years service.
-He joined the police cadets as soon as he left school at the age of 16 and was appointed to the force in 1978.
-He had been a member of the force dog section since 1987 and was stationed at headquarters at Sherwood Lodge.
-In 1990 he received a judge’s commendation for saving the life of a potential suicide.
+Ged had 24 years service.
+He joined the police cadets as soon as he left school at the age of sixteen years and was appointed to the force in 1978.
+He had been a member of the force dog section since 1987 and was stationed at police headquarters at Sherwood Lodge.